 Cookie dough ingredients and notes:

-The dough is made with white and brown sugar, vanilla extract, egg, rolled oats, unsweetened coconut flakes, pumpkin spice, all-purpose flour, salt, baking soda and unsalted butter.
+The dough is made with white and brown sugar, vanilla extract, egg, rolled oats, coconut flakes, pumpkin spice, flour, salt, baking soda and butter.

 - Please be sure to use unsweetened coconut flakes for this cookie dough.
 Sweetened coconut flakes would add way too much sweetness.